KaushikNITK/recommender_systems/README.md

 * complex and powerful model
 * can provide better recomendations even on cold start

+Model evaluation on given dataset on 10 epochs under MSE loss training-0.015, validation loss 0.045

+##### insights
+As the posts are fixed i have seperatly stored all posts embedings. this embeddings are directly used to find similarities with user embeddings

-While inferencing we have three catogaries
+While inferencing we have three catogaries filtering of posts happens as follows
 1. Only user name - For this all post's embeddings are given to model
 2. user name and catogary - For this post embeddings with post's category id same as the input category id are given to model
 3. all three are given - for this initially post embeddings are arraged in the order of similarity with given mood input(mood input is embedded by bert and taken similarity with post embedings and arranged) then rigidly seperated by category id then the final post embeddings are sent to the mode.